After 45 years, the world’s fastest poverty-reducing country adds the maximum poor in a year

 The Mahatma Gandhi National Rural Employment Guarantee Scheme is no more able to absorb demands for employment.
 Many are digging into their meagre savings.
 With the second wave of the pandemic hitting hard, it is a situation of extreme desperation.
 One can argue the economy for the poor and the marginally well-off have ceased.
 What does this result in?

-Pew Research Center, using World Bank data, has estimated that the number of poor in India (with income of $2 per day or less in purchasing power parity) has more than doubled from 60 million to 134 million in just a year due to the pandemic-induced recession.
+Pew Research Center, using World Bank data, has estimated that the number of poor in India (with income of $2 per day or less in purchasing power parity) has more than doubled to 134 million from 60 million in just a year due to the pandemic-induced recession.
 This means, India is back in a situation to be called a “country of mass poverty” after 45 years.

 With this, India’s uninterrupted progress in poverty reduction since the 1970s has stalled.
 Last time India reported an increase in poverty was in the first quarter-century after Independence.
 From 1951 to 1974, the population of the poor increased from 47 to 56 per cent of the total population.